The White Horse long route is one of the nicest rides you will do all year.

 The feedback at the finish is always superb.
 We get this in all our events but there is something really special about the White Horse.
 We worked really hard to find roads that are not regular cycling routes.
 It’s a challenging ride, make no mistake but it’s full of enjoyable sections to make it a wonderful end to the Velo29 Sportive Season.

-Departing from the HQ at Nunthorpe immediately we are on quiet country roads.
-You’ll enjoy the shelter from the high hedges as we twist rapidly towards Carlton and the first and very significant climb of the day, Carlton Bank.
+Departing from the HQ at Guisborough you will pass the iconic Roseberry Topping and pass through Great Ayton.
+The uncategorised climb of Clay Bank is a warm-up before you enjoy the shelter from the high hedges as you twist rapidly towards Carlton and the first and very significant climb of the day, Carlton Bank.

 It’s 1.8km long and 25% in places.
 It can only be described as a killer!
 Typically 10 minutes of climbing, anything less and you are doing really well.
-The views form the top are stunning but the best view as at the last steepest bit, so I doubt you’ll enjoy!
+The views from the top are stunning but the best view as at the last steepest bit, so I doubt you’ll enjoy it!

-The White Horse Long is a great way to end a Sportive season, we’ve had great weather for the 3 years we’ve ran it, the atmosphere and feedback has always been wonderful.
+The White Horse Long is a great way to end a Sportive season, we’ve had great weather for the 3 years we’ve run it, the atmosphere and feedback has always been wonderful.